 The most time-consuming part of this recipe is grating the zucchini and squeezing the extra moisture out.
 I use a box grater to grate mine and it goes pretty quickly.
 Just wash your zucchini well, cut off one end and then grate it over a small bowl or cutting board.

 Once you have it all grated, it really is an important step to squeeze out the water.
 I always see a lot of people saying they’re going to skip this step because their zucchini doesn’t seem that “wet” or they just don’t think it’s important.
 Not only will you be surprised by just how much water you can squeeze out, but you’ll be disappointed if you don’t!
-Your recipe most likely will turn out too moist or won’t set up at all.
+Your recipe most likely will turn out too moist or won’t be set up at all.

 To squeeze the excess moisture out, you can do one of two things.
 The easiest is using a clean kitchen towel or dish towel.
 Put all of your zucchini in the center of a dish towel.
 Then bring all the ends up and, holding it over the sink, twist all your ends together until you’re really squeezing and pressing on the zucchini and you see the water coming through the dish towel.

 The 2nd method is what I usually do… just use your hands.
 I just take small amounts of zucchini at a time and squeeze them between my hands until all the water is out. it will take 3-5 handfuls for one zucchini, but then I don’t have a dirty dish towel that needs washing right away.

-Then add your Greek yogurt, vegetable oil, honey, egg and vanilla extract.
+Then add your Greek yogurt, vegetable oil, honey, egg, and vanilla extract.
 Mix it all up so it’s combined.
-Fold in your grated zucchini and then transfer to a greased loaf pan.
-Bake at 325 for about 55-60 minutes or until a tooth pick comes out clean.
+Fold in your grate zucchini and then transfer to a greased loaf pan.
+Bake at 325 for about 55-60 minutes or until a toothpick comes out clean.